-With the exception of SARS-CoV-2, there was an overall increase in non-influenza virus detections at PathWest in the past week (Figure 10).
-The most common non-influenza virus detected was respiratory syncytial virus (70 cases).
+There was an overall increase in non-influenza virus detections at PathWest in the past week (Figure 10).
+The most common non-influenza respiratory virus detected was adenovirus (78 cases).

 Figure 10.
 Number of non-influenza respiratory virus detections at PathWest by week, WA, 2021 to 2022 YTD